GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-64/index.md

 ## `window.alert()` {: #window-alert }

 Oh, and one more!
-While this isn’t really a ‘developer feature’, it makes me happy. `window.alert()` no longer brings a background tab to the foreground!
+While this isn't really a ‘developer feature', it makes me happy. `window.alert()` no longer brings a background tab to the foreground!
 Instead, the alert will be shown when the user switches to back to that tab.

 No more random tab switching because something fired a `window.alert` on me.
-I’m looking at you old Google Calendar.
+I'm looking at you old Google Calendar.

-Be sure to [subscribe](https://goo.gl/6FP1a5) to our [YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you’ll get an email notification whenever we launch a new video.
+Be sure to [subscribe](https://goo.gl/6FP1a5) to our [YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you'll get an email notification whenever we launch a new video.

-I’m Pete LePage, and as soon as Chrome 65 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and as soon as Chrome 65 is released, I'll be right here to tell you -- what's new in Chrome!